Multiscale network renormalization: scale-invariance without geometry: Graph renormalization and scale-invariant network model

 \subsection{Relation to other network models}

 In the opposite, more interesting extreme, the dependence on the dyadic factors can switched off.
 For instance, if we set $f\equiv 1$, Eq.~\eqref{eq:prob_renorm} reduces to

-Depending on whether the fitness is considered to be quenched or annealed (a distinction that we will study in detail below), this model can also be viewed as a unique specification of the FM~\cite{fitness} or of the IRGM~\cite{inho,svante}, respectively.
+Depending on whether the fitness is considered to be quenched or annealed (a distinction that we will study in detail below), this model can also be viewed as a unique specification of the FM~\cite{fitness} or of the IRGM~\cite{inho,svante}, respectively. {In particular, the specific form of the connection probability in Eq.~\eqref{eq:fitness} has been studied in previous works~\cite{geoff,NR,CF}.
+However, both our quenched (deterministic fitness) and annealed (random fitness) approaches will take a different route with respect to those previous studies.
+Indeed, the latter did not discuss the model in any coarse-graining setting and, importantly, considered a fitness (under the different names of `weight'~\cite{geoff}, `capacity'~\cite{NR} or `sociability'~\cite{CF}) assumed to be a random variable drawn from distributions with finite mean, whereas our fitness is either deterministic (and taken to be some fixed value measured from real data) or random but with infinite mean (the infinite-mean case being irreducible to the finite-mean one), as we shall discuss later.}